Timm Rosenbach: Professional career

 Rosenbach was selected with the second pick of the 1989 NFL Supplemental Draft by the Phoenix Cardinals.
 After seeing spot duty his rookie year in 1989, he started all 16 games in 1990, taking every offensive snap for the Cardinals.
 He threw for 3,098 yards, 16 touchdowns, 17 interceptions, with a 54.2 completion percentage.

 Rosenbach started one year for the team before injuries prematurely ended his career.
+He missed the 1991 season with the Cardinals because of a knee injury suffered in training camp.
 He attempted a comeback with the Winnipeg Blue Bombers and Hamilton Tiger-Cats of the CFL and the New Orleans Saints of the NFL.
 Upon his return to the NFL, he signed with the New Orleans Saints, but had to miss the season because of a ruptured disc in his back.
-He also missed the 1991 season with the Cardinals because of a knee injury suffered in training camp.

 Coaching career

 Rosenbach was the quarterbacks coach and offensive play caller at Washington State University from 2003 to 2007 under head coach Bill Doba.
 In February 2012, he was hired as the offensive coordinator and quarterbacks coach at the University of Montana, under head coach Robin Pflugrad, who was replaced by Mick Delaney prior to the start of the season.